Constitution Committee begins debates on bill associated with judicial reform

 New bill to control lawyer fees sparks accusations of government pressure on Israel Bar Association's judicial appointment vote.

-The bill's author, Likud MK Hanoch Milvitsky, along with committee chairman MK Simcha Rothman (Likud), argued that the IBA should not have the power to set a fee that lawyers were forced to pay in order to practice their profession.
-Milvitsky, Rothman, and other coalition MKs argued that the bill increased the freedom of occupation for lawyers, since it would lower membership fees.
+The bill’s author, Likud MK Hanoch Milwidsky, along with committee chairman MK Simcha Rothman (Likud), argued that the IBA should not have the power to set a fee that lawyers were forced to pay to practice their profession.

-The MKs also argued that the IBA should not use the funds for what the MKs claimed were political purposes, such as joining protests against the government's 2023 judicial reforms.
+Milwidsky, Rothman, and other coalition MKs argued that the bill increased the freedom of occupation for lawyers since it would lower membership fees.
+The MKs also argued that the IBA should not use the funds for what the MKs claimed were political purposes, such as joining protests against the government’s 2023 judicial reforms.

-"The bill proposal is not intended to deal with lawyers' welfare or the size of membership fees, but part of a drive led by Justice Minister Yariv Levin to harm the independence of the judicial system, and weaken the Bar Association and harm its independence, and to terrorize the members of the IBA in the Judicial Selection Committee, so that they vote against [liberal judge and interim Chief Justice Yizhak] Amit.
+“The bill proposal is not intended to deal with lawyers’ welfare or the size of membership fees, but part of a drive led by Justice Minister Yariv Levin to harm the independence of the judicial system, and weaken the Bar Association and harm its independence, and to terrorize the members of the IBA in the Judicial Selection Committee so that they vote against [liberal judge and interim Chief Justice Yitzhak] Amit.
+Representatives of the justice minister threatened that if the IBA’s representatives vote for Amit, they will pass a law to harm the IBA’s budget,” Becher said.

 Heated exchanges

-The makeup of the Judicial Selection Committee has been a major bone of contention between the government and the opposition and judicial system, and one of the central bills in the judicial reforms was to alter its makeup such that the government could have indirect control over judicial appointments.
-Another bone of contention is the mechanism to appoint the Chief Justice.
+The makeup of the Judicial Selection Committee has been a major bone of contention between the government the opposition and the judicial system, and one of the central bills in the judicial reforms was to alter its makeup such that the government could have indirect control over judicial appointments.

+Another bone of contention is the mechanism for appointing the chief justice.
 Traditionally, the position is filled by the longest-serving member of the bench, who is currently Amit.
-Levin, however, prefers the conservative judge Yosef Elron, and has argued that the "seniority" method is not statutory and should not always apply.
+Levin, however, prefers the conservative justice Yosef Elron and has argued that the “seniority” method is not statutory and should not always apply.

-Levin has, therefore, refrained from convening the committee to appoint the next permanent chief justice or to fill the three current vacancies on the bench.
-The High Court ruled in September that Levin did not have the authority to avoid electing a chief justice and gave him 14 days to announce the candidates and an additional 45 days to convene the committee.
+Levin has therefore refrained from convening the committee to appoint the next permanent chief justice or to fill the three current vacancies on the bench.
+The High Court ruled in September that Levin did not have the authority to avoid electing a chief justice, and gave him 14 days to announce the candidates and an additional 45 days to convene the committee.
 A meeting is scheduled for November 28.

 Levin announced on November 5 that the committee would convene on November 28, but it is not clear if a vote to appoint the chief justice will be held.